Mistletoe and Holly

 “Look, you made the centerpiece for some weird, passive-aggressive reason.
 I was busy making sure all the gifts made it into the car, or would that be a lesser faux pas than forgetting an un-asked-for centerpiece for a table that’s probably already got one?”

 She glared at him, clicked the keys at the trunk, and smacked the top of the car.
-Two heads pop up from in the back seat.
+Two heads popped up from in the back seat.
 “Get.
 Out.
 Of.
 The.
 Car.”
 She turned and walked toward the house.

 Holly could see the woman’s breath while she panted in anger.
 Her arms were crossed, tamping the jingle of any bells.
 This was not how Holly thought the first arrival of guests would go.
 The woman kicked at one of the three-foot ornaments sitting on the lawn but pulled the kick at the last second and only tapped the decoration.
 Holly was getting scared about what would happen when she came to the door.

 The man slammed the trunk shut again and kicked the car door.
 “Get out of the car, boys.
 We’re not going to say it again.”
-He waddled toward the front door, arms loaded with bags over-flowing with gifts.
+He waddled toward the front door, arms loaded with bags overflowing with gifts.
 “Are we going in?”
 He gapes at the woman.

 “Not until the boys are with us.”